Road6943/Arras-Wra-Imgur-Backups/README.md

 Use `npm install libraryName` for all libraries that javascript says is missing You can do the package installing as you go if you prefer

+The files are somewhat organized alphabetically
+-> earlier-run/created files start with an earlier letter than later-run/created files

+If you want to save imgur links from other spreadsheets, download them as csv's and add them to the Sheets folder and rerun Step 6 onwards.

 # Steps

 1. Fork this Github Repo, then clone it to your local computer using git